 3. Enjoy Great Weather and Beautiful Colors on Mackinac Island in the Fall

-I LOVE summer weather but I have still found visits to the island to be really enjoyable in the fall.
+I LOVE the weather in the summer but I’ve found the weather during visits to the island to be really enjoyable in the fall.

-4. End of Season Sales in the Fall
+4. End of Season Sales on Mackinac Island in the Fall

-The end of season deals are another advantage of visiting the island late in the season.
+The special end-of-season pricing is another advantage of visiting the island later in the season.

-Stores are getting rid of their inventory and as their tourist season winds down you can find fantastic deals on apparel and other merchandise.
+Stores are getting rid of their inventory as their tourist season winds down and you can find fantastic deals on apparel and special offers on souvenirs and other merchandise.